petershin/liferay-learn/docs/commerce/latest/en/order-management/orders/price-on-application.md

 ![The order gets added with a status of Quote Requested.](./price-on-application/images/05.png)

 After selecting the order, you can add notes or more information that the customer can view from the placed orders screen.
-After reviewing the quote, you can click *Quote Processed* to process the quote, which converts it into an order.
+After reviewing the quote, you can click *Quote Processed* to process the quote.

 ![Click on Quote Processed to process the quote.](./price-on-application/images/06.png)